Ethnic Macedonians in Bulgaria

 However, differences soon emerged with regard to the Macedonian question.
 Whereas Bulgarians envisaged a state where Yugoslavia and Bulgaria would be placed on an equal footing, the Yugoslavs saw Bulgaria as a seventh republic in an enlarged Yugoslavia.
 Their differences also extended to the national character of the Macedonians – whereas Bulgaria considered them to be a national offshoot of the Bulgarians, the Yugoslavs regarded them as people who had nothing to do with the Bulgarians.
 As result, gradual change of that policy came in Bulgaria after the Tito–Stalin split in 1948.
-After 1958 the Bulgarian authorities has denied the presence of Macedonian minority in the country, claiming there is no ethnic difference between both communities.
+After Stalin's death in 1953 Bulgaria started changing the policies towards the ethnic Macedonians.
+In 1956 census, despite some presence of pressure by the regime to declare as Bulgarians, 187,789 people of Bulgaria declared themselves to be ethnic Macedonians.
+After 1958 the Bulgarian authorities has openly denied the presence of Macedonian minority in the country, claiming there is no ethnic difference between both communities.
+At a Plenum of the Central Committee of the BCP in March 1963 Todor Zhivkov finally denounces any notion of “a separate Macedonian nation” in Bulgaria.
+Zhivkov asserted there was no separate, historically traceable Macedonian nation prior to World War II.
+He accused historians in the People's Republic of Macedonia of falsifying Bulgarian history and claimed the modern Macedonian national identity was a political project, created on an anti-Bulgarian basis under the influence of Yugoslav Communists.
 At the 1965 census 9,632 citizens were listed as Macedonian.
-Subsequently Belgrade, and after 1991 Skopje, has insisted on the presence of much larger ethnic community, with some circles stating on 750,000 oppressed Macedonians there.

 According to the Bulgarian Helsinki Committee in 1998, their number ranged from 15,000 to 25,000.
 In 2006, per the personal evaluation of a leading local ethnic Macedonian activist Stojko Stojkov, they counted already between 5,000 and 10,000 people.
 The 1992 census indicated 10,830 Macedonians, but in the 2001 census this figure had decreased to 5,071.
 However, in the 2011 Bulgarian census 1,654 people declared themselves to be ethnic Macedonians, while in the latest 2021 Bulgarian census, only 1,143 citizens declared themselves as ethnic Macedonians.